 When this was put forward on a Sky News discussion programme, one of the hosts retorted; “That makes them sound quite sad.”

-Perhaps some of the negative public discourse around electronic gaming in both betting shops (FOBTs) as well as online means that VR gambling is not ready to go mainstream.
+Perhaps some of the negative public discourse around electronic gaming in both betting shops (FOBTs) as well as online means that the virtual reality casino is not quite ready to go mainstream.
 But currently, it is still a noble, and thoroughly modern experiment.